-I started prepping for one of the most important postmortem I will have ever lead.
+I started prepping for one of the most important postmortems I will have ever lead.
 My pitch to Fleming College was breaking away from the norm.
-To run a postmortem after the students had done the lab.
+To run a postmortem after the students had done in the lab.
 To go over everything and highlight best practices (and masochistic approaches) and address all the questions that came up during their actual performance of the lab.
-This sort of arrangement isn’t something you typically find in todays educational space, but it is something becoming more and more common in industry.
+This sort of arrangement isn’t something you typically find in today’s educational space, but it is something becoming more and more common in the industry.

 - Disseminating good vs. bad information (Google/Stack Overflow)

 - Networking device name changes

 - Compilation issues